austinfrey/ssb-browser-demo/README.md

 - port over ssb-friend-pub
 - disable or trust pubs as a way to control when to fetch threads

+# Partial replication

+Contact messages for roughly 100 feeds is 28000 messages.
+The latest 25 post messages is in contrast just roughly 4000.

 # Other

 ## Force WASM locally (outside browser)